sezanzeb/sezanlight/readme.md

 Maybe I'm wrong with the following two claims, but those are the reasons for me
 - Hyperion only supports digital LEDs.
 I need to have support for smd5050 LEDs, which are more affordable.
-- Also, I don't want to add so much extra hardware like grabbers and switches to be able to control them based on my (linux) computer screen.
+- Also, I don't want to add so much extra hardware like grabbers and splitters to be able to control them based on my (linux) computer screen.

 **Worked with:**